aarushisharma18/US-Accidents-Analysis/README.md

 ### Model Documentation:
-Detailed documentation for our accident severity classification model, including final report and .ipynb file can be found within this repository.
+Detailed documentation for our accident severity classification model, including the final report and .py file, can be found within this repository.